 The International Conference on Digital Image Computing: Techniques and Applications (DICTA) is the main Australian Conference on computer vision, image processing, pattern recognition, and related areas.
 DICTA was established in 1991 as the premier conference of the Australian Pattern Recognition Society (APRS).
 DICTA 2017 is technically cosponsored by the Institute of Electrical and Electronics Engineers (IEEE) and the International Association for Pattern Recognition (IAPR).
 All papers presented at the conference will be included in IEEE Xplore digital library.

 Authors are invited to submit papers of up to 8 pages according to the guidelines on the conference website.
 Each paper will go through double-blinded peer review.
-It is a condition of publication that accepted papers are presented by one of the authors.
-Presenters of accepted papers must register before the early registration deadline to avoid withdrawal from the conference proceedings and technical programme.
+It is a condition of publication that each paper is presented at the conference.
+Each accepted paper must be registered by an author before the early registration deadline to avoid withdrawal from the conference proceedings and technical programme.

 Prospective organizers of Special Sessions should submit proposals with the following information in one PDF file to firstname.lastname@example.org:

 Proposals will be evaluated based on the timeliness of the topic and on the qualifications of the organizers and of the authors of the contributed papers as well.
 The number of the papers contributed from the organizers should not be more than two.
 Upon acceptance of the special session proposal, the contributed papers will be submitted in the same format as regular papers.Special Session Proposals Deadline: 9th Jun, 2017.